oak-hu/oak-hu.github.io/content/Notes/Knowledge of Meaning.md

 ### 1. Indirect Questions

-Claim that 'tell' (and 'ask') are veridical / factive with respect to interrogative but not declarative complements.
+Rumfitt claims, with many, that 'tell' (and 'ask') are veridical / factive with respect to interrogative but not declarative complements.
 But consider:

 1. Did Ann tell anyone that she's dropping out to take a job in finance?
 2. Did Ann say to anyone that she's dropping out to take a job in finance?
 3. The meteorologists tell us where it's going to rain, but are often wrong.
 4. \# The meteorologists know where it's going to rain, but are often wrong.

 (1) but not (2) seems to license the inference that Ann's dropping out to take a job in finance; meanwhile, (3) seems fine, while (4) sounds horrible.
+It's also nice to have a uniform (or reductive) semantics for both types of complements.

 Anyway, we can contrast interrogative and relative pronouns: